osrf/www.ros.org/wp-content/plugins/disable-comments/readme.txt

 These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

 == Changelog ==

+= 1.7.1 =
+* Small enhancements to hiding comment-related functionality in the admin.

+= 1.7 =
+* Dropped logic to try and hide the comments link from the Meta widget.
+Administrators should manually add styling to hide this link, or replace the Meta widget with an alternative.
+* Removed the `disable_comments_allow_persistent_mode` filter.
+Define `DISABLE_COMMENTS_ALLOW_PERSISTENT_MODE` instead.

 = 1.6 =
 * Added a tool for deleting comments in bulk.